Hot

-The Hot Stove Rule - Douglas Mc Gregor
+Stove approach by Douglas Mc Gregor

 Four principles of the hot stove rule in employee discipline is immediacy, warning, consistency and impersonal / impartiality.